-- - Lower Manhattan Development Corporation - 7.
-Identify City discretionary actions, such as zoning amendment or adoption of an urban renewal plan, required for the proposed project. - Site selection for capital improvements - Disposition of City-owned property - Waterfront Zoning certification pursuant to ZR 62-711 - Determination of consistency with Waterfront Revitalization Program
+Lower Manhattan Development Corporation

+- 7. Identify City discretionary actions, such as zoning amendment or adoption of an urban renewal plan, required for the proposed project. - Site selection for capital improvements - Disposition of City-owned property - Changes to the City Map related to creation of the BMB Plaza - Special Permit for bulk and use changes on New Market Building pier and Pier 15. - Waterfront Zoning certification pursuant to ZR 62-711 - Determination of consistency with Waterfront Revitalization Program